 Step 3: Obtain Entry Level Cardiac Sonographer Work Experience (Optional, One to Two Years)

-Upon completion of a cardiac sonography program, professionals in this field are prepared for entry-level work.
-Often, entry-level work can be required for certification, so cardiac sonographers should carefully document all their hours and procedures.
+Upon completing a cardiac sonography program, professionals in this field are prepared for entry-level work.
+Entry-level work can often be required for certification, so cardiac sonographers should carefully document all their hours and procedures.

 Step 4: Earn a Cardiac Sonographer Certification (Optional, Timeline Varies)

-Certification as a cardiac sonographer is voluntary, albeit required by many employers and an industry standard.
+Certification as a cardiac sonographer is voluntary, but many employers require it and it is an industry standard.
 The two primary certification agencies for cardiac sonographers are the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI).

 Step 5: Obtain a Cardiac Sonographer State Licensure (Timeline Varies)